 The task to put accountability on the shoulders of gas and oil corporations currently falls upon the families of victims and the attorneys who represent them.
 By holding large corporations accountable for their actions, the families of the victims hope to gain the attention of the executives making the decisions that often lead to these tragedies.

-To learn more, be sure to click here to view the full article from The Texas Tribune featuring Attorney Lyons.
-If you need trial-tested and battle-ready oilfield accident attorneys for a claim of your own, contact Deans & Lyon, LLP at (844) 297-8898.
+To learn more, be sure to click here to view the full article from The Texas Tribune featuring Lyons.
+If you need trial-tested and battle-ready oilfield accident attorneys for a claim of your own, contact Lyons & Simmons, LLP at (844) 297-8898.